 Click here to view the current timeline for Citriodiol® under the BPR

-Citrefine are able to issue the relevant documentation to confirm that we are an Article 95 listed supplier under the BPR.
+Through our Irish entity, Citrefine is able to issue the relevant documentation to confirm that we are an Article 95 listed supplier under the BPR.
 Please ask us for this information if required.
 You can also find the most recent article 95 listing by clicking here, downloading the relevant pdf file, and searching for Citriodiol® by its CAS No. 1245629-80-4

 Gaining access to data to support your registrations